 Human Research Ethics Committee (HREC) Secretariat

-Simone is an Administration Support Officer with the Education and Research unit; she provides secretariat support to the NHW Human Research Ethics Committee and the NHW Research Committee.
+Kitty is an Administration Support Officer with the Education and Research unit.
+She provides secretariat support to the NHW Human Research Ethics Committee and the NHW Research Committee.

 Ms Julie Day